-Projects in 10 academic departments focus on human nutrition and health issues significant to the wellbeing of the citizens of North Carolina and to the agricultural economy of the state.
+Projects in 10 academic departments focus on human nutrition and health issues significant to the well-being of the citizens of North Carolina and to the agricultural economy of the state.
 Disease prevention and health promotion are at the heart of research within this area.
 Nutrient availability and absorption coupled with food choices, habits, and consumption are focused issues.
 Nutrition and linkages between nutrition and disease prevention are issues.
 Health and safety of citizens are critical, as methods to reduce hazards are examined.

-1. Human nutrition studies are cause and effect.
-Key program components listed will be measured and results used as output indicators.
-Human health and hazard reduction research will be monitored as to adoption by the private sector and by associate research labs.
-Agricultural economic indicators will provide output indicators for work in the food choices, habits and consumption research areas.
+1. Output indicators will be the level of adoption of human health and hazard reduction research by the private sector and by associate research labs.
+Economic indicators will focus on food choices, habits and consumption research areas.

-2. Focus will be given to food safety issues as related to overall consumer health and wellbeing.
-Adequate resources to address microbial hazards within our food system will be sought.
+2. Focus will be given to food safety issues as related to overall consumer health and well-being.

 Human nutrition research accounts for 62.5 percent of the manpower years within this program area.
-Human nutrition projects study weight loss programs for post-partum women; Vitamin C supplementation in young smokers as to a beneficial effect on LDL oxidizability, plasma lipid perodidation and neutrophil function; serum lipid, glucose, insulin and chromium profiles of growing pigs fed high-fat diets using milk proteins with and without chromium; interactions of dietary flavonoids with nutrient antioxidants; bioavailability and absorption of carotenoids from foods; impact of Vitamin C on phagocyte function in aging; and the study of how dietary lipids influence adipocyte growth and development of obesity.
-Human health is being aided by studies focusing on early disease detection (new coronary heart disease risk assessment method); mechanism comparison between animal and human infections; pathogenesis of salmonella; and vaccine development using computer assisted electron microscopy tomography.
+Human nutrition projects study weight loss programs for post-partum women; Vitamin C supplementation in young smokers as to a beneficial effect on LDL oxidizability, plasma lipid peroxidation and neutrophil function; serum lipid, glucose, insulin and chromium profiles of growing pigs fed high-fat diets using milk proteins with and without chromium; interactions of dietary flavonoids with nutrient antioxidants; bioavailability and absorption of carotenoids from foods; impact of Vitamin C on phagocyte function in aging; and the study of how dietary lipids influence adipocyte growth and development of obesity.
+Human health is being aided by studies focusing on early disease detection (new coronary heart disease risk assessment method); mechanism comparison between animal and human infections; pathogenesis of Salmonella; and vaccine development using computer assisted electron microscopy tomography.
 Agricultural economics are being examined by better understanding consumer preference relative to real and perceived health benefits.
-Hazard reductions are being realized by development of textile materials for environmental compatibility; by studying the effects of DNA methylation on mammalian limb development; and by development of insect specific target systems for infestation control.
+Hazard reductions are being realized by development of textile materials by studying the effects of DNA methylation on mammalian limb development; and by development of insect specific target systems for infestation control.